 Africa

-In recent years, BfN’s work in Africa has also involved promoting projects on other topics, such as sustainable use of the medicinal plant Devil’s claw, tracing the origin of illegally traded ivory and supporting the Cotton made in Africa initiative.
+In recent years, BfN’s work in Africa has also involved facilitating projects on other topics, such as sustainable use of the medicinal plant Devil’s claw, tracing the origin of illegally traded ivory and supporting the "Cotton made in Africa" initiative.
 At present, BfN supports projects involving the use of available remote sensing tools in managing natural resources.

-Promoting UNESCO biosphere reserves in southern Africa
+Promoting UNESCO Biosphere Reserves in southern Africa

 Management Manual for UNESCO Biosphere Reserves in Africa